Author: James Cheef Wright

 “And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!

-Born again does not mean without sin, but the born again believer no longer makes a practice of sin.
-Their life is no longer characterized by rebellion, but by a desire to be obedient.
+Born again does not mean without sin, but the born-again believer no longer makes a practice of sin.
+They will still stumble, but their life is no longer characterized by rebellion, but by a desire to be obedient.

 You Will Know IF You’re Born Again